GuillaumeDorschner/ESILV-Cryptography-S8-2/README.md

 ## Installation

-> [!NOTE]
+> [!WARNING]
-> Temporary instructions for running the project locally.
-Respect the order:
+> For running the project locally in an easier-to-debug manner, follow the order below.
+In the future, we will use Docker-compose for project execution.
+Respect the following order:
 > 1. docker compose up
 >    ```bash
 >     docker-compose up